claudecodeguide.dev

 /model haiku # Just checking a typo?
 Use the fast one.

-You can switch mid-session anytime with /model.
+You can switch mid-session anytime.
 The conversation continues uninterrupted.

 Learn more: Which Claude Model Should I Use?